 After creating the child theme’s folder, you now need to create the child theme’s style.css file.
 The style.css file is important since it works as a supplement of a kind to your parent theme’s style.css file.
 To create the style.css file, open a text editor and type or paste the following:

 Author: Theme4Press Themes

 Author URI: http://www.njengah.com

-Note: The information above is specific for this tutorial and can be altered to match your theme name, url and description.
+Note: The information above is specific for this tutorial and can be altered to match your theme name, URL, and description.
 You need to change the “Template” variables so as to make your child theme valid.
-To elaborate with an example; if you have installed the “Twenty Sixteen” theme in your website and you want to create a child theme for this theme; you will replace parent theme details with “Twenty Sixteen”.
-Here is a screen shot of what you should have on your text editor and how to save it in your child theme folder as style.css.
+To elaborate with an example; if you have installed the “Twenty Sixteen” theme on your website and you want to create a child theme for this theme; you will replace parent theme details with “Twenty Sixteen”.
+Here is a screenshot of what you should have on your text editor and how to save it in your child theme folder as style.css.

 Step 3: Call the parent theme’s CSS file

 It is important for you to call the parent theme’s CSS file without the child theme’s style.css file to prevent WordPress from making your child theme’s style.css file the default style file.
 In the event that WordPress makes your child theme’s style.css file the default style file, the theme would not have any CSS styling.
 To prevent this from happening; you need to add the following line of code to your child theme style.css file.

 After adding the above line of code, save your style.css file to your child theme’s folder.